 This research shows that on a regular basis the forest has experienced fires – larger forest fires take place here every 6 – 35 years (3).
 Sequoias are protected – at least – partly – from the fire by their thick bark – thus the fire eliminates other plants and does not reach the crown of the giant trees.

 In order to maintain the ecological balance in the forest the national park organizes prescribed burning in the Giant Forest and other groves of giant sequoia.
 It was started in 1960ies causing much controversy among general people who could not imagine that fire in the forest could bring any good.
 And, to be frank: the fire in the forest cannot be controlled completely – it happens that it kills also some sequoias and other large trees.
 But nevertheless, it helps to maintain the ecosystem.

 The most impressive forest

 Out of the 68 groves of sequoias the most prominent one is Giant Forest.
-Here over the area of 7.6 km² grow some 8,000 sequoias and five of these trees belong in the list of top 10 world’s largest trees including the largest one in the world – a tree named General Sherman.
+Here over the area of 7.6 km² grow some 8,000 sequoias and five of these trees belong in the list of top 10 world’s largest trees including the largest (officially announced) one in the world – a tree named General Sherman.
 There are reported larger trees in California but these are not announced to the public.

 These are only figures and facts.
 Words can not transmit the feelings created by this forest.
 If one manages to come here outside the tourist season and walk in solitude – this is unforgettable, elated experience for the whole life.

 Giant forest is located some 1,800 m (medium height) above the sea level on the western side of Sierra Nevada – thus, like other groves of sequoia it receives much rainfall and fog from the Pacific.
 It helps not only to sequoias – also mosquitoes are thriving here and are the most faithful followers to the visitors through the forest.